 Conversion to non-groundwater sources is the single most important means of achieving the management goals within the AMAs.
 The AWS requirements are the major tool ensuring that new subdivisions in the AMAs use renewable water supplies.
-To continue recent positive trends, additional opportunities must be pursued to substitute renewable or imported supplies in place of mined groundwater.
-Expanding the types of users with mandatory replenishment obligations is an approach that has been considered in all the AMAs and by the Governor's Water Management Commission.
+To continue recent positive trends, additional opportunities must be pursued to substitute renewable or imported supplies in place of mined groundwater especially for water users who are not subject to Assured Water Supply requirements.
 In both the Santa Cruz and Prescott AMAs, where access to renewable supplies is very limited, local communities have expressed interest in forming water management authorities to facilitate the importation, transfer and allocation of regional supplies.